RedstoneMaster011/OperationCrafter/README.md

 ### Sound

-PlayBeep: Plays a beep sound.
+PlayBeep: Plays a beep sound

-PlaySound: Plays a sound file.
-(To import sounds, right click tree view and click import/convert .OGG (Beeps).
-It will convert sound file to beep sounds.)

 # Functions
 To use functions, first create a new file and name it something, but it must be a .asm file.